huazzers/desma126/docs/w5-1-statics-scenes-sounds-vfx.md

 <br>

-Because this GameManager uses `DontDestroyOnLoad`, you can attach things as children to the manager that you want to stay on every scene.
-For example. background music.
+Because this GameManager uses `DontDestroyOnLoad`, you can add components to the manager that you want to stay on every scene.
+For example. background music!

-We'll revisit this singleton script again next class!
+Take a look at the demo package for [SingletonGameManager](https://drive.google.com/file/d/1oE19e2Zh5RWHFG0369eGgh9tfJQq5--1/view?usp=sharing) (also linked at the top of this page!) and this [short introductory article about Singletons](https://levelup.gitconnected.com/tip-of-the-day-manager-classes-singleton-pattern-in-unity-1bf3aafe9430) if you are interested in using this for your project.

 <br>